sumwale/ybox/README.md

 Choose an existing environment in Conda environment where the path to conda should already be selected correctly (`<checkout dir>/conda/.conda/bin/conda`) while for interpreter choose `<checkout dir>/conda/.conda/envs/ybox/bin/python3`.

+### Running the test suite

+Once pyenv+venv set up is working, you can run the entire test suite and other checks using `tox` in the checkout directory, or `tox -p` for parallel run.
+It will run with all supported python versions (i.e. from 3.9 onwards).

+There is also a simple script `run-tests.sh` in the top-level directory which can be used to run just the tests with the current python version.
+This will skip other stuff like `mypy`, for example, which is invoked by `tox`.

+See `tox` and `unittest` documentation for more details like running individual tests.